Types of Financial Aid

 Student Eligibility

-Enroll in approved non-degree workforce development eligible program at participating
+• Enroll in approved non-degree workforce credential program at a participating college

-Be a part-time student taking the equivalent of one to eleven credits
+• Be a part-time student taking the equivalent of one to eleven credits.
+Full-time students are not eligible.

 TAP Points